kirbycool/thanx-docs/source/includes/usage/_push_notifications.md

 Thanx sends users push notifications in a variety of situations, such as when they make a purchase or earn a reward.
 We can send push notifications to your app as well.
-When you are ready to register your app with Thanx for push notifications, you should send your CSM at Thanx your APNS certificate via a secure mechanism, such as Dropbox Transfer.
+When you are ready to register your app with Thanx for push notifications, you should send your CSM at Thanx your APNS certificate, FCM server key, and sender ID via a secure mechanism, such as Dropbox Transfer.

 The rest of this page provides information regarding the types of push notifications that Thanx currently sends.